Roshan-Metrix/mongodb-auth-system/README.md

 # MongoDB Auth System

 A robust authentication system featuring login, signup, profile management, and file uploads.
-Built with MongoDB, JWT, bcrypt, multer, and a modern React frontend.
+Built with MongoDB, JWT, bcrypt, multer, and a modern well frontend.

 ## Table of Contents